Thirty-nine days of walking through southern France along the Chemin de Saint-Jacques from Le Puy-en-Velay to Saint-Jean-Pied-de-Port.

 By far the most common guidebooks carried by walkers I’ve met are the TopoGuide and the Miam Miam Dodo guides.
 Both are written in French but the layout and map presentations are quite different.

 As I walked the Chemin de Stevenson in 2016, I purchased and carried both the TopoGuide and the Miam Miam Dodo guide.
-I’ve posted a comparison of the two here which includes photos, likes and dislikes and a purchasing guide to help you navigate the online stores (in French).
+I’ve posted a comparison of both guidebooks which includes photos, likes and dislikes and a purchasing guide to help you navigate the online stores (in French).

 My personal favourite (for any long-distance walk in France) is the TopoGuide as I find the topographic maps enormously helpful for getting a feel for the terrain.